(A collaboration with DiverseMedEd)

 Because of this, I am teaming up with Omer from DiverseMedEd to create a series of posts about how we can foster better communication between chronic illness patients and their doctors.
 Omer is a future doctor with a special interest in diverse patient care.
 He started DiverseMedEd to combat the lack of education in medical school about best practices when caring for diverse patients.
 He already has a number of informative posts about creating an inclusive environment for patients with disabilities, neurodiverse patients, and racially and gender diverse patients.

-Today I will be discussing the key things chronic illness patients can do to prepare for an appointment with a new doctor, with a focus on setting clear priorities and boundaries in order to maximise the chance of a productive and comfortable experience for everyone involved.
+Today I will be discussing the key things chronic illness patients can do to prepare for a new doctor, with a focus on setting clear priorities and boundaries in order to maximise the chance of a productive and comfortable experience for everyone involved.
 When you’ve finished reading, be sure to check out Omer’s post about how doctor’s can best conduct their first appointment with a new chronic illness patient.

 What should I bring to the appointment?